The aims of this leaflet

 What is pemphigoid gestationis?

-Pemphigoid gestationis is a rare skin blistering disorder that occurs in women of childbearing age.
-It usually presents in mid to late pregnancy (13 to 40 weeks gestation, known as the second and third trimesters) with an itchy rash that develops into blisters.
+Pemphigoid gestationis is a rare skin blistering disorder that is associated with pregnancy.
+It usually presents in mid to late pregnancy (between the 13th and 40th week of pregnancy, known as the second and third trimesters) with an itchy rash that develops into blisters.
 It may recur in subsequent pregnancies and occasionally recurs in women who go on to take oral contraceptive therapy or during menstruation when their periods restart after pregnancy.

 It was previously known as herpes gestationis but this name has been changed as there is no association with herpes virus (cold sore) infection and unlike herpes, pemphigoid gestationis does not spread from person to person.

 What causes pemphigoid gestationis?

-Pemphigoid gestationis is an auto-immune blistering disease that affects pregnant women.
+Pemphigoid gestationis is an auto-immune blistering disease.
 This means that the mother’s immune system starts reacting against her own skin causing the skin to split and form blisters.
-Current knowledge suggests that some of the placenta tissue enters the mother’s blood stream and causes her immune system to activate and attacks the skin causing blisters.
+Current knowledge suggests that some very small parts of the placenta tissue enters the mother’s blood stream and causes her immune system to activate, producing antibodies which attack the skin.

 Female hormones (particularly oestrogen) are thought to aggravate the condition and this may be why the condition presents during pregnancy when oestrogen levels rise and recurs when oral contraceptives containing oestrogen are taken.